Exploring Greece on a Mindful Movement Yoga Retreat

 The Ancient Greeks are no strangers when it comes to connecting with ones “MIND BODY and SOUL”.
 In fact, philosophers like Hippocrates and Plato (who combined naturalistic knowledge with ancient science and philosophy) are among the first to explore this concept.
 So I have always felt compelled to share the powerful healing energy of merging these two ancient worlds, Greece and Yoga into one.

-Tash will be hosting her second Mindful Movement Greek Retreat in June 2019.
+Tash will be hosting two Mindful Movement Greek Retreats in 2019.
+After a fully booked retreat in June, she is excited to announce a second in September.
 Guests who attend this retreat can expect this week-long experience to be the perfect way to immerse yourself in your yoga and wellness journey.
 The opportunity to experience new things and attend to yourself allows you to ultimately experience growth and transformation.

 The retreat will be hosted at a family run boutique hotel in Milos, a volcanic island, known for its diverse beaches, Cycladic architecture, and relaxed/ unspoilt atmosphere in The Aegean Sea.
 Those who attend this retreat can look forward to daily yoga and meditation, day trip to Kleftiko caves, a lot of beach time and exploring as well as free time to relax and restore.